randym/shipit-gs/README.md

 **What it can do:**

-- Automatically create and Google Cloud configurations
+- Automatically create Google Cloud configurations for each environment
 - Deploy a local resource to a [Bucket](https://cloud.google.com/storage/docs/json_api/v1/buckets) on Google Cloud Storage
 - Rollback a deployment
 - Manage multiple releases